gwbres/rinex-cli/README.md

 Will only retain (all) data that has a EpochFlag::Ok from GPS 1+2, GAL 6+24 and GLO 24 vehicules.

-## Constellation filter

-Constellation filter is not feasible at the moment.
-User can only use `sv` filter to do that at the moment.

 ## LLI : RX condition filter